melismae/javascript-code-challenges/README.md

 - Return distinct values from a list including duplicates (i.e. "1 3 5 3 7 3 1 1 5" -> "1 3 5 7")
 - Return distinct values and their counts (i.e. the list above becomes "1(3) 3(3) 5(2) 7(1)")
 - Given a string of expressions (only variables, +, and -) and a set of variable/value pairs (i.e. a=1, b=7, c=3, d=14) return the result of the expression ("a + b+c -d" would be -3).
+- Compute all prime numbers within a range
+- Find out if a number is a prime number
+- A great real world example: [The Die Hard 3 Challenge](http://www.math.tamu.edu/~dallen/hollywood/diehard/diehard.htm) with a twist.
+Create a function that takes two inputs other than 5 and 3 and provide the result.

 And those I've finished: